MattPlays/AriAPI.js/README.md

 ```

 ## Questions about How to use the functions?
-Please refer to the **documentation** provided by [Animu](https://docs.airi.kyoyo.me)
+Please refer to the **documentation** provided by [Animu](https://docs.airi.kyoyo.me) for more detailed information.

 Function parameters are *1:1* except for the following:

-`getFact`: has an additional matchAll parameter which if true will seperate tags by a comma which makes the result tags match only what was provided, if false only **`1`** of the tags provided has to be in the results tag
+`getFact`: has an additional **matchAll** parameter which if true will seperate tags by a comma which makes the result tags match only what was provided, if false only **`1`** of the tags provided has to be in the results tag.

-`getFacts`: has the same additional parameter as `getFact`

-### Any other questions can be directed to me in an [issue](https://github.com/MattPlays/AriAPI.js/issues) or in my discord DMs `Unknown#9817`
+### Any other questions can be directed to me in an [issue](https://github.com/MattPlays/AriAPI.js/issues) on github.

 # License